danielzhang3/Portfolio-Optimizer/frontend_demo/README.md

 - `PortfolioAnalysisIndex.tsx`: Renders portfolio exposure metrics for each account
 - `TradeAnalysisPageIndex.tsx`: Displays accumulated options premiums from trade history data
 - `ATHPortfolioIndex.tsx`: Shows all-time-high NAV submissions with evaluation logic

+## Screenshots

+- `Portfolio Analysis FrontEnd.png`
+- `Trade Analysis FrontEnd.png`
+- `Portfolio ATH FrontEnd.png`

+> Refer to these images for a visual representation of the components in a deployed frontend application.

 ---